Ekberjan/Fingerprint_Image_Enhancement/README.md

 You need to manually save the image shown in the OpenCV window at the end.

-Best,

-Ekberjan, Baptiste Amato and Julien Jerphanion.

 ## License

-This project is distributed under the BSD 3-clause license.
+This project is distributed under the Apache License 2.0.

+It features code from [`edmBernard/pybind11_opencv_numpy`](https://github.com/edmBernard/pybind11_opencv_numpy) published under the same license.